lamhq/tech-notes/pages/devops/linux.md

 The GNU Project developed nearly everything needed for a complete operating system except for the operating system kernel.

+## Software packages

+Software packages consist of multiple files combined into one package for installation (using a package manager).

+- Red Hat and related distributions use the `yum` or `dnf` commands.
+- Ubuntu or Debian use the `apt` command.

+## Libraries

+A library is a collection of software that is used by computer programs.

 ## GNU software

 The GNU software is one of the basic parts of any Linux distribution.